Military Tuition Assistance (TA)

 Before you can apply for Military Tuition Assistance, you’ll first need to contact your installation’s education office.
 There, you’ll receive college counseling to assist you in developing an education plan.
 When considering an academic program, keep in mind Clatsop’s educational certificates and degrees.
 Up-to-date information about program requirements can be obtained from Clatsop through an academic advisor to ensure that you are accessing the most up-to-date information for your chosen career field.
 Once you’ve selected a program and developed an education plan, you can submit your Military Tuition Assistance request.

-You can visit Department of Defense TA DECIDE.
-It is a dynamic information and comparison tool that is designed specifically to aid participants of DoD's Tuition Assistance (TA) program in making informed choices on schools and education programs.
+You can visit the Department of Defense TA DECIDE.
+It is a dynamic information and comparison tool that is designed specifically to aid participants of DoD’s Tuition Assistance (TA) program in making informed choices on schools and education programs.
 Please click here https://www.dodmou.com/TADECIDE/

 Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.